GregoireW/todo_springboot2_reactive_mongo/README.md

 # todo_springboot2_reactive_mongo

-## Description

-Simple todo-backend with a spring boot 2 - web reactive - kotlin

-This use an embedded mongoDB as storage.
+A simple [Todo-Backend](http://www.todobackend.com/) application written in Kotlin and using Spring Boot 2 - web reactive.

+The application uses an embedded MongoDB for persistence.

-Mapping done with annotation
+Mapping done with annotations.

-## usage
+## Usage

-#### Build:
+#### Build

->mvn package
+    mvn package

 #### Run

-> java -jar target/kotlin_mongo-0.0.1-SNAPSHOT.jar
+    java -jar target/kotlin_mongo-0.0.1-SNAPSHOT.jar

-or
+will deploy the application to [http://localhost:8080](http://localhost:8080), and

-> java -jar target/kotlin_mongo-0.0.1-SNAPSHOT.jar XXXXX
+    java -jar target/kotlin_mongo-0.0.1-SNAPSHOT.jar XXXXX

- XXXXX is the domain on which you deploy the application ( default http://localhost:8080 )
+will deploy it to _XXXXX_.